ArduPilot/ardupilot_wiki/copter/source/docs/trad-heli-preflight-testing.rst

 -  Pitch the helicopter up (i.e. nose up).
 The swash plate should lean forwards.
--  Rotate the helicopter quickly clockwise - the tail servo should move as if you had pushed the rudder control left (i.e. it's should try to fight against the rotation)
+-  Rotate the helicopter quickly clockwise - the tail servo should move as if you had pushed the rudder control left (i.e. it should try to fight against the rotation)
--  Rotate the helicopter quickly counter-clockwise - the tail servo should move as if you had pushed the rudder control right (i.e. it's should try to fight against the rotation)
+-  Rotate the helicopter quickly counter-clockwise - the tail servo should move as if you had pushed the rudder control right (i.e. it should try to fight against the rotation)
 -  Next rotate the helicopter slowly.
 You should find that in a certain direction the rudder stays in the middle.